syncfusion-content/wpf-docs/wpf/SfTreeGrid/Editing.md

 When the cell enters into edit mode, cursor is placed based on [SfTreeGrid.EditorSelectionBehavior](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/index.html#frlrfSyncfusionUIXamlGridSfGridBaseClassEditorSelectionBehaviorTopic.html) property.

-SelectAll – selects the text of edit element loaded inside cell.
+SelectAll Ö selects the text of edit element loaded inside cell.

-MoveLast – places the cursor at the last of edit element loaded inside cell.
+MoveLast Ö places the cursor at the last of edit element loaded inside cell.

 {% tabs %}
 {% highlight xaml %}